lidisonsham/SERIAL-IN-SERIAL-OUT-SHIFTREGISTER/README.md

 **Procedure**

-1).Type the program in Quartus software.

-2).Compile and run the program.
+1.Compile and run the program.

-3).Generate the RTL schematic and save the logic diagram.
+2.Generate the RTL schematic and save the logic diagram.

-4).Create nodes for inputs and outputs to generate the timing diagram.
+3.Create nodes for inputs and outputs to generate the timing diagram.

-5).For different input combinations generate the timing diagram
+4.For different input combinations generate the timing diagram. /* write all the steps invloved

 **PROGRAM**

 /* Program for flipflops and verify its truth table in quartus using Verilog programming.

-Developed by:Lidison sham
+Developed by: Lidison sham

-RegisterNumber: 212224040171
+RegisterNumber 212224040171

+*/
 ```
 module siso_10(clk, sin, q);
 input clk;